 In the early 1990s, both the parish and the neighborhood were currently experiencing very difficult times.
 Enrollment in the parish school was declining and families were leaving the city.
 New realities were setting in - the polarization of the population which consisted of two groups, the very young and the very old, the increased presence of transients, and growing financial difficulties for the parish and the people.

 In 1991, the Vincentian Fathers made the decision to no longer administer Our Lady of Pompei.
 Fr.
-Lou Esposito, still the current pastor, petitioned Archbishop Keeler to take charge of Our Lady of Pompei.
+Lou Esposito, pastor at the time, petitioned Archbishop Keeler to take charge of Our Lady of Pompei.
 Fr.
 Esposito had been part of Our Lady of Pompei for 27 years since first being assigned to the parish.
 He made the difficult decision to request a dispensation from his religious vows with the Vincentian Fathers in order to be incarnated into the Archdiocese of Baltimore.
 Fr.
 Lou led the parish in a time of rebuilding.

 In 2008, in response to the growing Hispanic community, Our Lady of Pompei began its Spanish ministry, offering mass in Spanish.
 Fr.
 Luis Cremis joined the parish, from our sister mission, in Peru, operated by Operation Mato Grosso.
 Fr.
 Cremis assisted with the expanded ministry.
 Parish life was reinvigorated!
 The parish school combined with the parish school of St. Elizabeth's of Hungary to form Archbishop Borders School.
 This was a K-8 school administered by the Archdiocese of Baltimore operated in the Our Lady of Pompei school building.

-With the revival of the parish's Spanish ministry, many of the parishioners, who left Pompei due to then Archbishop O'Brien's decision, were returning.
 Our sister mission group, Operation Mato Grosso, sent Fr.
 Giuliano to Our Lady of Pompei in 2016.
 His arrival was in the nick of time, because Fr.
 Lou entered the hospital for a hip replacement.
 Fr.
 Giuliano is an Italian priest who speaks Spanish, and was learning English at the time.
-A life-long parishioner commented during the Easter Vigil Mass in 2016, saying, "I am listening to an Italian priest, speaking broken English on the alter.
+A life-long parishioner commented during the Easter Vigil Mass in 2016, saying, "I am listening to an Italian priest, speaking broken English on the altar.
 The church has really come full circle."